Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: ANYWHERE.

-Ask your friends, co-workers, family members (or me) because there are some individuals and/or companies you want to avoid.
-Although most banks & credit unions can provide home loans, they don't always offer the best rates and terms.
+Ask your friends, co-workers, family members (or me) because there are some individuals and/or companies you might want to avoid.
+Although most banks & credit unions can provide home loans, they don't always offer the best rates and terms when it comes to home mortgages.
 It's always best to compare at least two mortgage lenders because their rates can vary significantly and some unethical lenders prey on uneducated buyers with "bait-and-switch" tactics.
 If you need a recommendation for a reputable mortgage lender, I will be glad to refer one of my preferred mortgage lenders who I personally trust.

 Not sure how much you can afford?

-Use my mortgage calculator to get a general idea or get "pre-qualified" by a reputable lender (I can recommend one if needed).
-It only takes a few minutes and you are not obligated to do anything.
-Knowing what you can qualify for helps limit your search for homes you can actually afford.
+Use my mortgage calculator to get a general idea or get "pre-approved" by a reputable lender (I can recommend one if needed).
+It only takes a few minutes to complete an online application and you are not obligated to anyone.
+Knowing what you can qualify for helps limit your search for homes to properties you can actually afford.

-Are you aware e of numerous first-time homebuyer programs available in Colorado?
+Are you aware of numerous first-time homebuyer programs available in Colorado?

 There are several low-interest grants and housing financial assistance programs available to homebuyers in the Denver Colorado area.
-If you'd like more information on getting FREE down payment assistance and/or low interest loans from these organizations, please call me at 303-520-3179.
+If you'd like more information on getting down payment assistance and/or low interest loans from these organizations

 If I call or e-mail you, will I be pressured?